sehrgut/google-say/README.md

 google-say
 ==========

+What does Google say?
 Find out what Google thinks about anything.